lucetre/playground/README.md

-# blog-vercel
+# Playground
-Practice for vercel deployment
+Practice for frontend deployment

 ### How to develop
 1. `npm install`